chocolatey/docs/input/en-us/licensed-extension/setup.md

 ## Installing / Upgrading In Secure Environments / Without Internet Access

-Once you have the license down and the licensed edition extension intstalled the first time, you will have access to `choco download`.
+Once you have the license down and the licensed edition extension installed the first time, you will have access to `choco download`.
 This will allow you to download the licensed edition and put it on your internally hosted repository.

 From a machine that will have access to do this you simply run: